 You may also continue reading for an in-depth coverage on how to start a blog using the WordPress CMS.
 We’ll walk you through why it’s worth starting a blog, explain when WordPress is the right choice, and help you prepare for hosting your own copy of WordPress.
 Finally, we’ll provide some extra tips and trick on how to get the most out of your WordPress blog.
 Let’s get started!

 - Why It’s Worth Starting a Blog

 - When You Should Choose WordPress for Your Blog

 - How to Start a Blog with WordPress (In 7 Steps)

 Blogging is a multifaceted activity which can sharpen your skills as a writer, marketer, developer, and even be a project to network and build an online business around.
 As a freelancer or developer, each of these skills can help you earn more experience, land more clients, and justify higher rates.

-For example, have a look at our case study, Tomas L. He built a five figure business by setting up a blog targeting a unique niche, monetized it using small offers, then eventually sold it for a nice sum.
+For example, take a look at our interview with Tom L., who built a five figure business by setting up a blog, targeting a unique niche, monetized it using small offers, then eventually selling it for a nice sum.
 Here are five common ways you can earn money by starting a blog:

 - Advertising: Through regular advertising and sponsorships.

 - Affiliate marketing: Earning a fee when you sell someone else’s product.